-On October 14, 2021, the Company acquired all of the equity interests of Third Estate LLC ("mnml") for total consideration of \$4.1 million, including cash consideration of \$2.8.2 million, net of cash acquired of \$0.6 million, and subject to working capital adjustments.
-The remaining consideration of \$1.7.3 million was paid in the form of 2,057,695 shares of a.k.a. common stock. mnml is an LA-based streetwear brand that offers competitively priced on-trend wardrobe staples.
-This acquisition allows the Company to continue its growth into the U.S. market and provides opportunities for customer cross-sell.
+On October 14, 2021, the Company acquired all of the equity interests of Third Estate LLC ("mnml") for total consideration of \$4.1 million, including cash consideration of \$28.2 million, net of cash acquired of \$0.6 million, and subject to working capital adjustments.
+The remaining consideration of \$17.3 million was paid in the form of 171,474 shares of the Company's common stock. mnml is an LA-based streetwear brand that offers competitively priced on-trend wardrobe staples.
+This acquisition allowed the Company to continue its growth into the U.S. market and provides opportunities for customer cross-sell.